jameskrueger00/Roman-Numeral-Converter/README.md

 - I spent all 4 hours on the challenge.

-- I prioritized a working solution over optimizing my conversion code.
+- I prioritized a working solution over fully optimizing my conversion algorithm.

 - If I had more time, I believe I could work out an algorithm that would determine the proper roman numeral symbol without hard coding each place value in RomanNumeral::toRoman().
 The challenge document mentioned a certain (10x+1) relationship that I considered for a bit before I decided to move forward with my approach.